ibm-cloud-docs/sell/sell-on-ibm-cloud.md

 Software includes containerized applications or system images that your customers can run on their own infrastructure.

-Types of third-party software that {{site.data.keyword.Bluemix_notm}} supports include:
+Types of third-party software that {{site.data.keyword.cloud_notm}} supports include:

 - Operators for adding services
 - Cloud Pak for installing services
 - Images through Terraform templates (such as virtual server image or OVA)